 6. Horsehide Leather Gloves

 Horsehide is traditionally used in clothing, common in Italy.
 It, like Sheepskin, has a smooth texture ideal for coats.
 Horsehide is about as strong as cowhide, but it takes longer to break-in.
 Whereas cowhide gloves are generally comfortable and conform to a worker’s hand within a few shifts, horsehide leather takes weeks.
+Horsehide is the most expensive leather on this list and a single pair of gloves can be hundreds of dollars.

 7. Buffalo Leather Gloves

 Buffalo, like the animal, produce a leather that is durable and strong.
 Similar to a cow-hide in functionality, people prefer Buffalo leather claiming it is more dextrous and flexible than cowhide.
+Because of the additional cost it is unlikely that you will find buffalo gloves that fit in a modest budget.
+One advantage of buffalo gloves is that the material is generally made in the USA.
+Ranchers love buffalo leather for their heavyweight, comfort, and proper fit.

 70% of Hand-Injuries are Preventable